 While the Saffir-Simpson Scale is an effective tool to help determine hurricane strength, it is a flawed scale.
 This is because it rates hurricanes by wind speed alone and does not consider the severity of other hazards like tornadoes, rainfall, flooding, and storm surge.
 Water alone accounts for more than 75% of the deaths in hurricanes that hit the United States, and the most dangerous water hazard is storm surge.

-The Dangers of Storm Surge
+The Importance of Storm Surge Protection

 Storm surge accompanies every tropical system upon landfall.
 It is defined by the NHC as an abnormal rise of water generated by a storm, over and above the predicted astronomical tide.
 It is a powerful tsunami-like phenomenon that can cause widespread destruction of property and loss of life.
-While the low-pressure centre of the storm and the Coriolis Effect can contribute to surge levels, the main factor in creating surge is wind.
+While the low-pressure center of the storm and the Coriolis Effect can contribute to surge levels, the main factor in creating surge is wind.
 The damage it can cause is determined by the depth and topography of the ocean and the coast upon landfall.

 When a hurricane is still far offshore, the associated winds will drive water into a vertical circulation in the ocean, with some of that water being driven downward.
 In deep water, this isn’t as evident, as there is little to disturb this circulation.
 However, as the storm approaches shallower water, this circulation is disrupted by the ocean floor.
 The water can no longer go down, is forced upward, and eventually toward the coast and inland as the hurricane makes landfall.